 While this layout may be perfect for your blog, it may not work for others.
-For instance, you may want a theme that’s more unique.
+For instance, you may want a more unique theme.
 You can choose from hundreds of free and premium WordPress themes available through the WordPress theme directory or third-party marketplaces for more color options, sidebars, background options, Google Fonts, and layouts.

 So, how do you select the right theme?
-First, consider what your blog is trying to achieve and from there, determine which features are necessary to do so.
+First, consider what your blog is trying to achieve an, from there, determine which features are necessary to do so.
 A basic list might include an uncomplicated design, a comment section, and the ability to upload your logo, customize the header and footer, and add social sharing buttons.
-You’ll also want to ensure you select a fully responsive theme that’s built with lightweight code so it looks great and loads quickly on any device.
+You'll also want to ensure you select a fully responsive theme that's built with lightweight code so it looks great and loads quickly on any device.
 Not only will this type of theme delight your mobile users, but Google and other major search engines will also favor it.

 Once you’ve found your favorite option, you can customize your theme to ensure that the appearance of your blog appeals to your target audience.
 One approach you can take is to think about how you can tailor it to your content.
 For example, if you're writing about sustainability and the environment, then you may choose a color palette with lots of green.
 On the other hand, if your blog is news-heavy, select a sans-serif font for a contemporary look that's easy to read.

 Step 4: Create an editorial calendar.

-As you begin writing, you’ll also need to figure out how you’ll create and publish all your content.
+As you begin writing, you'll also need to figure out how to create and publish all your content.
 What types of content will you be publishing?
 What is your content pipeline like?
 What does the editorial process look like?
 Is there a substantial editing and approval process that each piece of content endures?
-How often will you post, and how many pieces of content per week will you publish?
+How often will you post, and how many pieces of weekly content will you publish?
+When will you update your posts?
+Where does SEO come into the picture?